 Exercise 3: Design your own emblem with a decorative ribbon for something or someone that is important to you, for example a name, person, animal or club.

-EXTRA: The last exercise in this chapter is for hard-core drawing puzzlers.
-The next two ribbons twist around each other and note: the S-line is not continuous!
-In this case it is useful to first draw two vertical assisting lines so that the width remains the same everywhere.
-The right example is painted on brown cardboard.
+EXTRA: The last exercise in this chapter is for drawing puzzlers.
+The next two ribbons twist around themselves and each other and there is no continuous S-line!
+In this case, it is useful to first draw two vertical guide lines so that the width remains the same everywhere.
+The example on the right is painted on brown cardboard.
+In color, it is important that the ribbons have a clear front and back.